diegotorres03/web-components-repository/docs/lesson-1/section-2/steps.md

 ## Activity 1.2.3: Get interactive elements from `secret-card.js`
 Lets first clean up the HTML in our `secret-card.html` a little.
 Since we are going to use JavaScript to handle events, lets remove all `trigger` and `on` attributes, and lets also delete the buttons we created before.
 Additionally, for the back of the card, lets replace the `ui-data-sync` and its content with our secret.
-In our example below we are adding a 💰 favicon as our secret, but you can add whatever you want.
+In our example below we are adding a 💰 favicon as our secret, but you can feel free to use your imagination.

 Finally, lets update out `app-modal`.
 Update the title for something more meaningful such as "Enter password", and we can remove the `<p>..</p>` line completely.
 Our `secret-card.html` should now look something like this:
 ```html
 <flip-card disabled style="width: 500px;">